 4. Monitor the Progress

 Employers are mandated to conduct a periodic evaluation process to help monitor the effectiveness of compensation and benefits.
-This would be an effective way to know if the main objective of this project is obtained.
+This would be an effective way to know if the main objective of this project plan is obtained.
 There are instances wherein the outcome of the program is affected by sudden business changes.
-So if there are adjustments needed to the program, it should be done immediately.
+So if there are adjustments needed for the program, it should be done immediately.
 This may be a post-creating step but it would be essential in maintaining the created plan.